search icon

 What is a disregarded entity for tax purposes?

-When the IRS considers your business a disregarded entity for tax purposes, it doesn’t pay federal business income taxes.
+When the IRS considers a business a disregarded entity for tax purposes, it doesn’t pay federal business income taxes.
 Instead, the entity owner pays income tax for the disregarded entity on their personal income tax return.

 Who can be a disregarded entity?